10 Nicky Hopkins Classic Recordings From The Stones To The Beatles

 Public Domain

-Nicky Hopkins may not be a household name to the average music fan around the world.
-Nonetheless, the man’s brilliant piano playing can be found on so many classic rock and roll recordings that all music fans have heard throughout their lives.
-Nicky Hopkins has played on countless classic rock recordings released by some of the genres biggest acts.
-His journey to the rock and roll recording studio began in 1947 when at the age of three he began playing piano.
-At the age of sixteen Nicky Hopkins dropped out of school and turned pro.
-Eventually Nicky Hopkins would become on of the most sought out session players during the 1960s and 70’s classic rock era.
+Nicky Hopkins may not be a household name to the average music fan worldwide.
+Nonetheless, the man’s brilliant piano playing can be found on many classic rock and roll recordings that all music fans have heard.
+Nicky Hopkins has played on countless classic rock recordings released by some of the genre’s biggest acts.
+His journey to the rock and roll recording studio began in 1947 when he began playing piano at the age of three.
+At sixteen, Nicky Hopkins dropped out of school and turned pro.
+Eventually, Nicky Hopkins would become one of the most sought-after session players during the 1960s and 70s classic rock era.

-Nicky Hopkins career would showcase an incredible run with The Rolling Stones and the recording studio.
-Nicky Hopkins along with Billy Preston and Ian Stewart would play piano on many of the most famous Rolling Stones songs ever released.
+Nicky Hopkins’ career would showcase an incredible run with The Rolling Stones and the recording studio.
+Nicky Hopkins, along with Billy Preston and Ian Stewart, would play piano on many of the most famous Rolling Stones songs ever released.
 Nicky Hopkins would spend eight years with The Rolling Stones in the studio from 1967 to 1975.
 However, The Rolling Stones were not the only famous band that Nicky Hopkins played for.
-Throughout his career Nicky Hopkins performed on many songs by The Who, The Kinks and even The Beatles.
+Nicky Hopkins performed on many songs by The Who, The Kinks, and even The Beatles throughout his career.
 Nicky Hopkins would also play piano on many tracks recorded by Carly Simon, Harry Nilsson, Joe Cocker, Peter Frampton, Rod Stewart, Graham Parker, Badfinger, Joe Walsh, New Riders of the Purple Sage and all four Beatles during their solo careers.

-Throughout his life, Nicky Hopkins had to deal with certain medical issues that limited his ability to tour with bands.
+Throughout his life, Nicky Hopkins had to deal with specific medical issues that limited his ability to tour with bands.
 Those medical issues kept him in the studio and away from the rigors of the road.
-In the late 1960s, Nicky Hopkins did join the Jeff Beck Group and also The Qucksilver Messenger Service band.
+In the late 1960s, Nicky Hopkins joined the Jeff Beck Group and The Quicksilver Messenger Service band.

-Nicky Hopkins medical issues would eventually end his life.
+Nicky Hopkins’ medical issues would eventually end his life.
 Nicky Hopkins died at the young age of 50 years old.
-The brilliant rock and roll pianist left behind a legacy of classic rock recordings.
+The brilliant rock and roll pianist left a legacy of classic rock recordings.
 Those songs have become ingrained in the soundtrack of our own lives.
-There are so many great Nicky Hopkins performances that we could list here but space has limited us to just choosing 10.
+We could list many great Nicky Hopkins performances here, but space has limited us to just choosing 10.
 We think the ten we have chosen will blow you away.

 # 10 – At My Front Door

-Harry Nilsson’s “At My Front Door,” was released on the album entitled Son of Schmilsson.
+Harry Nilsson’s “At My Front Door” was released on the Son of Schmilsson album.
 The album was released in 1972.
 Great piano solo by Nicky Hopkins at 1.50

 # 9 – Jealous Guy